Practice Policy Update Regarding COVID-19Read Our Full Policy

 Cantilever Bridge

 Similar to a traditional bridge, a cantilever bridge will attach to an adjacent tooth.
-Your dentist will use this when only one healthy tooth is available to to secure the bridge.
-Since it only attached to one tooth, it is not as secure as a traditional bridge.
+Your dentist will use this when only one healthy tooth is available to secure the bridge.
+Since it is only attached to one tooth, it is not as secure as a traditional bridge.
+Additionally, these bridges may have a shorter lifespan than traditional bridges because they are only secured to one tooth.

 Maryland Bridge